Static Routes.

 set groups re0 interfaces fxp0.0 family inet address 10.0.0.2/24 # this sets up the management IP of the RE

 so we basically set up a different routing engine management interface.
+Now you apply it using the groups.

 set apply-groups [ re0 re1]